 The Company provides seismic data acquisition survey services to its customers under general service agreements which define certain obligations for the Company and for its customers.
 The Company typically enters into a supplemental agreement setting forth the terms of each project, which may be canceled by either party upon 30 days' advance written notice.
 These supplemental agreements are either "turnkey" agreements providing for a fixed fee to be paid for each unit of seismic data acquired or "term" agreements providing for a fixed hourly, daily, or monthly fee during the term of the project.
 Under both types of agreements, the Company recognizes revenues when services have been performed and revenue is realizable.
 Services are defined as the commencement of data acquisition.
 Revenues are deemed realizable when earned according to the terms of the contracts.
 Under turnkey agreements, the total number of units of seismic data to be gathered is set forth in the agreement.
 Revenue under turnkey agreements is recognized on a per unit of seismic data acquired rate as services are performed.
-Revenue under term agreements is recognized on a per unit of seismic data acquired in the term agreement.
+Revenue under term agreements is recognized on a per unit of time worked rate as services are performed based on the time worked rate provided in the term agreement.
 In the event of a canceled contract, revenue is recognized and the client is billed for services performed to the date of contract cancellation.
 When it becomes evident that the estimates of total costs to be incurred on a contract will exceed the total estimates of revenue to be earned, an estimated loss is recognized in the period in which the loss is identifiable.
-The asset "Cost and estimated earnings in excess of billings on uncompleted contracts" represents cost incurred on turnkey agreements in excess of cost on those agreements.
+The asset "Cost and estimated earnings in excess of billings on uncompleted contracts" represents cost incurred on turnkey agreements in excess of billings on those agreements.
+The liability "Billings in excess of costs and estimated earnings on uncompleted contracts" represents billings on turnkey agreements in excess of cost on those agreements.